Audio Function

 00-02: CODEC_DMA-LPAIF_VA-TX-0 va_macro_tx1-2 : : capture 1

-• Without sound card information and PCM stream lists, both ALSA and PulseAudio functions will be unavailable.
+• If no sound card information or PCM stream list is displayed, the ALSA and PulseAudio functions will not be available.

 ALSA Architecture